White British

-White British is an ethnicity classification used for the native white population identifying as English, Scottish, Welsh, Cornish, Northern Irish, or British in the United Kingdom Census.
+White British is an ethnicity classification used for the White population identifying as English, Scottish, Welsh, Cornish, Northern Irish, or British in the United Kingdom Census.
 In the 2011 census, the White British population was 49,997,686, 81.5% of Great Britain's total population.
-For the United Kingdom entirely, due to different reporting measures within Northern Ireland which includes all those who identified as British with those who identified as Irish, an amalgamated total of 52,320,080 including those who identified as White Irish in Great Britain is given making up 82.8% of the population.
+For the entire United Kingdom, due to different reporting measures within Northern Ireland which includes all those who identified as British with those who identified as Irish, an amalgamated total of 52,320,080 is given.
+This accounts for 82.8% of the population and includes individuals who identified as White Irish in Great Britain.
+In the 2021 Census, the White British group numbered 44,355,044 or 74.4% of the population of England and Wales.

 Census classifications

 For the 2011 census, in England and Wales, the White self-classification option included a subcategory of "English/Welsh/Scottish/Northern Irish/British".
 In Scotland, the White category included "Scottish" and "Other British" options.
 In Northern Ireland, the White British classification did not appear, the only choice being 'White'.

 The 2011 census for England, Wales and Scotland also included additional White ethnic classifications of White Irish, White Gypsy/Irish Traveller and White Other.
 There were calls for the 2011 national census in England and Wales to include an extra subcategory so people could identify their ethnic group as Cornish.

+For the 2021 census, in England and Wales, the 'Roma' group was added under the 'White' ethnic group.